-.
-The net effect of Oncale for same sex harassment and hostile environment cases generally is difficult to predict.
+The full implications of Oncale for same sex harassment and hostile environment cases remain largely unsettled.
 The Court clearly reinjected the element of discrimination - "because of sex" - back into harassment law, perhaps tempering a tendency on the part of some lower courts to equate offensive behavior with a hostile environment without more.
 Indeed, Justice Scalia goes so far as to state that "Title VII does not prohibit all verbal or physical harassment" and "requires neither asexuality or androgyny in the workplace."
-Because little guidance is offered, however, for determining when untoward conduct crosses the line to sex-based discrimination, formidable obstacles may remain for Joseph Oncale, the victor before the Supreme Court, and others like him.
+Because little guidance was offered, however, for determining when untoward conduct crosses the line to sex-based discrimination, lower court have been left to grapple with the issue.
 Justice Scalia's opinion suggests two possible approaches to demonstrating a nexus between sexually offensive conduct and gender discrimination.